-Listing 3.1: Example of imaginary proposal optional let to int for declaring numerical literal variables
+Listing 3.1: Example of imaginary proposal declare numerical literal

 See that in 3.1 the change is optional, and is not applied to the declaration of c, but it is applied to the declaration of x.
 Since the change is optional to use, and essentially is just $syntax\ sugar$, this proposal does not make any changes to functionality or semantics, and can therefore be categorized as a syntactic proposal.